Home » Cardiovascular Health » Cardiovascular Disease Prevention » Cardiovascular Problems

 What is Chronic Ischemic Heart Disease?

-What is silent ischemia and chronic ischemic heart disease?
+and chronic ischemic heart disease?
 Ischemia is a condition known for the restriction of blood flow to a particular part of the body.
 In the case of chronic ischemic heart disease, blood flow is restricted to the heart muscle and this is very dangerous.
 Chronic ischemic heart disease is the name given to overall heart problems that is caused by a narrowing of the heart’s arteries; this is also called cardiac ischemia.
-Ischemia can cause chest pain and similar symptoms as angina Sometimes people confuse it with a or even severe acid reflux – but your doctor will be able to diagnose this properly.
+Ischemia can cause chest pain and similar symptoms as angina Sometimes people confuse it with a heart attack or even severe acid reflux – but your doctor will be able to diagnose this properly.
 It can be noticeable – or simply silent and deadly.

 What is silent ischemia?
 Reports have indicated that 3-4 million Americans experience ischemic episodes with no symptoms.
 The same people experience episodes without pain and as a result may experience a heart attack with no warning.
 There is no pain or symptoms related to this condition.
 Unfortunately heart disease usually arises from this condition.